UBB-SDI-23/Lab-5x-assignments/README.md

 Permissions need to be checked on both backend and frontend.
 We will check by making API requests from Postman using users with the wrong roles.

+If you haven't already, make sure that you do not store user passwords in plain text.
+They should at least by hashed with SHA-256.

 ----
 ----